Royal Norfolk Regiment: Regular Army battalions

 During the Battle of France in 1940, Company Sergeant-Major George Gristock of the 2nd Royal Norfolks was awarded the Victoria Cross.
-During the battle, members of the Royal Norfolks were victims of a German war crime at Le Paradis in the Pas-de-Calais on 26 May.

-The 2nd Battalion, Royal Norfolk Regiment, under the command of Lieutenant Colonel Eric Hayes, were attached to the 4th Infantry Brigade, part of the 2nd Infantry Division, which was holding the line of the La Bassée Canal and covering the retreat to Dunkirk.
+During the battle, members of the Royal Norfolks were victims of a German war crime at Le Paradis in the Pas-de-Calais on 26 May.The 2nd Battalion, Royal Norfolk Regiment, under the command of Lieutenant Colonel Eric Hayes, were attached to the 4th Infantry Brigade, part of the 2nd Infantry Division, which was holding the line of the La Bassée Canal and covering the retreat to Dunkirk.
 Units became separated from each other and HQ Company had formed a defensive position based at the Duriez farmhouse.
 They carried on their defence until the afternoon, by which point many were injured and the enemy were shelling the farm.
 Making a last stand in the open they were outnumbered and surrendered to a unit of the 2nd Infantry Regiment of the SS 'Totenkopf' (Death's Head) Division, under SS Obersturmfuhrer Fritz Knöchlein.
 The 99 prisoners were marched to some farm buildings on another farm where they were lined up alongside a barn wall.
 They were then fired upon by two machine guns; 97 were killed and the bodies buried in a shallow pit.
 Privates Albert Pooley and William O'Callaghan had hidden in a pigsty and were discovered later by the farm's owner, Mme Creton, and her son.
 The two soldiers were later captured by a Wehrmacht unit and spent the rest of the war as prisoners of war.

 The bodies of the murdered soldiers were exhumed in 1942 by the French and reburied in the local churchyard which now forms part of the Le Paradis War Cemetery.
 A memorial plaque was placed on the barn wall in 1970.
 The massacre was investigated by the War Crimes Investigation Unit and Knöchlein was traced and arrested.
 Tried in a court in Hamburg, he was found guilty and hanged on 28 January 1949.

 The 2nd Battalion, still as part of the 4th Infantry Brigade of the 2nd Infantry Division, also served in the Far East in the Burma campaign participating in battles such as the Battle of Kohima until the end of the war against Japan in 1945.
-They served with the British Fourteenth Army, known as the 'Forgotten Army' as their actions were generally over-looked and the main focus was in the North West Europe campaign.
+They served with the British Fourteenth Army, known as the 'Forgotten Army' as their actions were generally overlooked and the main focus was in the North West Europe campaign.
 The Fourteenth Army was commanded by the popular and highly respected William Slim, 1st Viscount Slim.
 Both John Niel Randle and George Arthur Knowland were posthumously awarded the Victoria Cross whilst serving with the 2nd Battalion in the Far East, both for extraordinary heroism.